je-nunez/subsegment-tcp-speeds-l7/README.md

                 http-request add-header "X-my-http-header-timeStamp-at-Proxy"  "%ms"
                 # (or better,  http-request add-header "X-my-http-header-timeStamp-at-Proxy"  "%f %ms" )

+        Or Squid in a reverse-proxy situation with:

+                squid.conf:
+                       ...
+                       request_header_add  X-my-http-header-timeStamp-at-Proxy  "%tS"

 where "%ms" is the timestamp in milliseconds when this HTTP header is added by the HTTP proxy ( for internals, see http://git.haproxy.org/?p=haproxy-1.5.git;a=blob;f=src/log.c;hb=HEAD#l1140 about the usage of "%ms").
 (Disclaimer: the current python program is not at the HTTP level as HAProxy can be, but at the TCP level, and it is inspired by that idea in HAProxy, but does not utilize that code).
 (So far, HAProxy allows those custom values, as "%ms", in custom http-headers; nginx will have it soon: http://wiki.nginx.org/HttpHeadersMoreModule#TODO )

 Usage: